-A medical power of attorney is a legal document through Texas Health and Safety Code which allows you to authorize someone (“the agent”) to make medical decisions on your behalf if you cannot make the decision for yourself (“incompetency”).
+A medical power of attorney in Texas is a legal document authorized by the Texas Health and Safety Code.
+It allows you to appoint an individual (referred to as your agent) to make healthcare decisions on your behalf if you are deemed “incompetent” by a certified healthcare professional.

 Contact me, your Houston estate planning attorney to discuss your estate planning needs.